 About Me

-I am a PhD candidate in political science at Michigan State University specializing in political philosophy and public policy.
+I am a PhD candidate in political science at Michigan State University (MSU).
+My research focuses on questions of human agency and fatalism in democratic regimes.
+My research questions and experience span both theory and practice, and therefore I work in both political theory and public policy.

-I have earned a BA in political science and economics from Kenyon College, and a MPP in social policy from the Humphrey School of Public Affairs at the University of Minnesota.
+I earned a BA in political science and economics from Kenyon College, and a MPP in social policy from the Humphrey School of Public Affairs at the University of Minnesota.

 Research & Teaching Interests

-American Politics: bureaucracy, presidency, judicial.
+American Politics: bureaucracy, presidency, judicial politics.

 Office #214 South Kedzie Hall, 368 Farm Lane